Oatmeal Blackberry Muffins

 blackberry lemon bread

-Just looking for blackberry recipes?
+Just looking for recipes for blackberries and other summer berries?
 I’ve got a blackberry curd tart or blackberry apple pie?
 These blackberry swirl cheesecake brownies are amazing.
 Or make a vodka sour with blackberry simple syrup.

 Oatmeal Blackberry Muffins